 Less than an hour to the south of Jerome, over a safe yet breathtaking mountain pass, lies Prescott, the County Seat of Yavapai County.
 This is as close as you are likely to find to an authentic Western town.
 Its downtown is hilly and delightful, with ornate Victorian homes on every tree-lined avenue.
 Be sure to check out the Courthouse Square, and its famous Whiskey Row, where many a barroom brawl and heart has been won and lost.

-Even Phoenix, with its cultural attractions and world-class Botanical Gardens, is only a 2-hour drive away.
+Even Phoenix, with its cultural attractions and world-class Desert Botanical Gardens, is only a 2-hour drive away.
 Jerome’s unique, centralized location makes it an ideal starting point for many explorations.